Skip to main content

 • Copy 16 bytes into a 32-byte buffer, pad upper half with 0xFF.

-• Write 32-byte ciphertext to the correct EEPROM page.
+• Write the 32-byte ciphertext to the correct EEPROM page.

 unlock() — decrypt and load credentials